 Boer goats can weigh between 150-350 pounds.
-They have short coats mainly white with brown or red heads.
+They have short coats, mainly white with brown or red heads.
 They have horns and long ears.
 Around their shoulders, they have loose rolls of skin.
 Goats are kept and bred to be used for their milk, fiber, or as a source of meat.
-The Boer goat is mainly bred in South Africa, and due to their large size, this breed of goat is generally kept as a source of meat.
+The Boer goat is mainly bred in South Africa.

-Jess and Angel are the boer goats that live in Barnyard Buddies.
+Jess and Angel are the boer goats that live in Barnyard Buddies here at the Zoo.
 This breed of goat originates from South Africa.
-In Dutch, the term "Boer" means farmer.
-These girls love scratches on the back so give them some attention the next time you are at the Zoo.
+In Dutch, the term "Boer" means "farmer".
+These girls love scratches on the back so give them some attention the next time you are at the Zoo!

 Goats have horizontal rectangular pupils.

 Breed developed in South Africa

 hot, dry semi-deserts

 brush, shrubs, broadleaf weeds

 Humans and large carnivores